What Buyers Notice First When Viewing a Home Online

 • push buyers toward competing listings

-Often, sellers never realize this is happening.
+Often, sellers never realize this is happening — because the decision happens silently, online, and quickly.

 Before Adjusting Price, Review Presentation